-Please refer to page 80 of the Management Report 2008 for Nestlé S.A.'s registered offices, its stock exchange listing and quotation codes and information on market capitalisation.
+Please refer to page 36 of the Annual Report 2009 for Nestlé S.A.'s registered offices, its stock exchange listing and quotation codes and information on market capitalisation.

-Please refer to the Consolidated Financial Statements of the Nestlé Group 2008, page 80 for the enumeration of the principal affiliated and associated companies, with an indication of their company names, registered office, place of listing, securities' ISIN numbers, their market capitalisation and the Company's participation.
+Please refer to the Consolidated Financial Statements of the Nestlé Group 2009, page 118 for a list of the principal affiliated and associated companies, with an indication of their company names, registered office, place of listing, securities' ISIN numbers, their market capitalisation and the Company's participation.